Bed Bath & Beyond (NASDAQ:BBBY) Issues FY 2021 Earnings Guidance

 Bed Bath & Beyond (NASDAQ:BBBY) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $0.700-$1.100 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.510.
 The company issued revenue guidance of $8.10 billion-$8.30 billion, compared to the consensus revenue estimate of $8.31 billion.Bed Bath & Beyond also updated its Q3 2021 guidance to $0.000-$0.050 EPS.

-A number of brokerages have recently weighed in on BBBY.
-B. Riley began coverage on shares of Bed Bath & Beyond in a research note on Thursday, July 1st.
-They issued a buy rating and a $44.00 price objective for the company.
-UBS Group reduced their price objective on shares of Bed Bath & Beyond from $22.00 to $15.00 and set a sell rating for the company in a research note on Friday, October 1st.
-TheStreet cut shares of Bed Bath & Beyond from a c rating to a d+ rating in a research note on Thursday, September 30th.
-Telsey Advisory Group reduced their price objective on shares of Bed Bath & Beyond from $35.00 to $28.00 and set a market perform rating for the company in a research note on Monday, September 27th.
-Finally, Loop Capital dropped their target price on shares of Bed Bath & Beyond from $31.00 to $18.00 and set a hold rating on the stock in a research report on Friday, October 1st.
-Four equities research analysts have rated the stock with a sell rating, nine have issued a hold rating and two have given a buy rating to the stock.
-Based on data from MarketBeat.com, Bed Bath & Beyond has a consensus rating of Hold and an average price target of $22.15.
+A number of analysts recently issued reports on the company.
+B. Riley assumed coverage on Bed Bath & Beyond in a research note on Thursday, July 1st.
+They set a buy rating and a $44.00 target price for the company.
+KeyCorp lowered their target price on Bed Bath & Beyond from $14.00 to $13.00 and set an underweight rating for the company in a research note on Thursday.
+Bank of America assumed coverage on Bed Bath & Beyond in a research note on Tuesday, October 5th.
+They set an underperform rating and a $14.00 target price for the company.
+Zacks Investment Research cut Bed Bath & Beyond from a hold rating to a strong sell rating and set a $13.00 target price for the company. in a research note on Tuesday, October 5th.
+Finally, Robert W. Baird lowered their target price on Bed Bath & Beyond from $33.00 to $19.00 and set a neutral rating for the company in a research note on Friday, October 1st.
+Five analysts have rated the stock with a sell rating, eight have issued a hold rating and two have issued a buy rating to the company.
+According to MarketBeat, Bed Bath & Beyond has a consensus rating of Hold and an average target price of $21.31.

 About Bed Bath & Beyond